nikolaizz/nikolaizz.github.io/README.md

 - `index.html` - The main HTML file
 - `styles.css` - All styling rules and responsive design
 - `script.js` - JavaScript for animations and interactivity

-## How to Use

-Simply open the `index.html` file in any modern web browser to view the website.

-## Customization

-To customize this website:

-1. Edit the HTML to change content and structure
-2. Modify the CSS variables in the `:root` selector to change colors and other design elements
-3. Adjust the JavaScript for different animations or interactions

 ## Contact